Here’s a quick A-Z look at everything I take my friends to see in Tokyo!

 One stop shop for garden strolling and wart curing

-I can’t let you leave before you do some of the most wacky things in Tokyo.
+I can’t let you leave before you do some of the most memorable things in Tokyo

 Origami art gallery & shop where you can buy all kinds of Japanese paper